open-feature/rust-sdk/README.md

 ## Usage

-First please check the [document](https://openfeature.dev/docs/reference/intro) to have a better understanding of the OpenFeature architecture.
+First please check this [document](https://openfeature.dev/docs/reference/intro) to have a better understanding of the OpenFeature architecture.
 We will assume that you have read it. :-)

 This SDK is compliant with the [OpenFeature specification](https://openfeature.dev/specification/) most of the time.
 Sometimes, it takes a more Rusty way to model a requirement, as long as the basic functionality is covered.
 These parts will be explicitly noted though.